-The TOE security functions shall enforce the ACSF_Policy on:
+The TOE security functions shall enforce the ACSF_Policy (Not disclosed in ST-Lite) on:

-- TME administrator, Supervisor, Non-supervisor, PME administrator. - AVR ROM, EEPROM, RAM, Crypto ROM, peripheral and IO registers. - And all operations among subjects and objects covered by the security functions policy.

-The TOE security functions shall ensure that all operations between any subject in the TOE scope of control and any object within the TOE scope of control are covered by an access control security functions policy.
+- S.TME_ADMIN,S.SUPER, S.PME_ADMIN, S.NON_SUPER. - (O1) CPU ROM, (O2) EEPROM, (O3) Crypto ROM, (O4) CPU RAM, (O5) Crypto RAM, (O6) peripheral and IO registers. - And all operations among subjects and objects covered by the security functions policy. - The TOE security functions shall ensure that all operations between any subject in the TOE scope of control and any object within the TOE scope of control are covered by an access control security functions policy.